AdobeDocs/campaign-classic.es-ES/help/web/using/managing-answers.md

 1. Formato de datos

-Si este campo se utiliza en una lista, los valores de la enumeración pueden recuperarse automáticamente en la tabla de valores con el vínculo **[!UICONTROL Initialize the list of values from the database]** situado sobre la lista de valores.
+If this field is used in a list, the values of the enumeration can be retrieved automatically in the table of values using the **[!UICONTROL Initialize the list of values from the database]** link above the list of values.

 Por ejemplo, puede crear una lista desplegable para que el usuario seleccione su lengua materna.
 El campo archivado correspondiente se puede asociar a la enumeración **idioma** que contiene una lista de idiomas: